6 Month Old Lab Puppy: Training, Handling, Care [Updated]

 Over Excitement In Many Puppies

-Labrador retrievers are known for their high energy and enthusiasm, but training them to control their excitement is important.
-They may exhibit behaviors without proper training, like jumping up on people, nipping, or biting when playing too roughly.
+Labrador retrievers are known for their high energy and enthusiasm, but it is important to train them to control their excitement.
+Without proper training, they may exhibit behaviors like jumping up on people, nipping, or biting when playing too roughly.

 Another way of managing over-excitement is by keeping close supervision during playtime and stepping in when the situation gets out of hand.
 Encouraging calm behavior while providing plenty of physical activity can help prevent excessive energy buildup that often leads to over-excited behavior.